langchain-ai/langgraph/docs/docs/deploy/deployment/managed.md

 ### Access Studio

-If you click on your deployment you should see a blue button in the top right that says `LangGraph Studio` .
+If you click on your deployment you should see a blue button in the top right that says `LangGraph Studio`.
 Clicking on this button will take you to a page that looks like this:

 ![Screenshot 2024-06-11 at 2.51.51 PM.png](./img/graph_visualiztion)

-On this page you can test out your graph by passing in starting states and clicking `Start Run`  (this should behave identically to calling `.invoke` ).
+On this page you can test out your graph by passing in starting states and clicking `Start Run` (this should behave identically to calling `.invoke`).
 You will then be able to look into the execution thread for each run and explore the steps your graph is taking to produce its output.

 ## Deploy new code

-To deploy new code that you push to GIthub, simply navigate to the deployments page, and hit `+ New Revision`.
+To deploy new code that you push to GitHub, simply navigate to the deployments page, and hit `+ New Revision`.
 LangGraph Cloud releases what it calls a new “revision” every time you deploy code.
 Therefore, your first deployment automatically showed revisions.
 A Revision always corresponds to a new piece of code being deployed.
 A modal will pop up to enter new revision info.
 This can be thought of as a partial update on the last revision, so you do not need to enter any fields that didn’t change (*note: environment variables are not saved between revisions, you must re-enter them for each new revision)*.